 Vehicular Intercom Systems (VIS)

-PD VIS is part of the Project Manager, Defense Communications and Army Transmission Systems (PM DCATS) portfolio of programs.
-With an annual budget authority of more than $550M, PM DCATS enables information dominance for the Army, Department of Defense, National Command Authority and International Partners by acquiring, implementing and sustaining strategic satellite and terrestrial communication systems, and by leading technologies to meet current and future requirements.
+VIS is part of the Project Manager, Defense Communications and Army Transmission Systems (DCATS) portfolio of programs.
+With an annual budget authority of more than $550M, DCATS enables information dominance for the Army, Department of Defense, National Command Authority and International Partners by acquiring, implementing and sustaining strategic satellite and terrestrial communication systems, and by leading technologies to meet current and future requirements.

 Product Director: Mr. Twyman Bledsoe

 Fort Belvoir, VA